 - Then more adventure – actually making the spicy pulled pork.
 Pork shoulder rubbed with a delicious flavoured rub and slowly cooked over indirect heat for 3 ½ hours.
 And was it worth the wait?
 Certainly.
 You betcha!
 Especially when served with nachos.

-Now enough talk.
-Here is how to make this spicy pulled pork on the BBQ.
-Please do try it and if you do make it then please do tag me on Instagram or twitter so that I can pop over and have a look.
+Here is how to make Pulled Pork on the BBQ or grill.
+Please do try it and if you do make it then please do tag #recipesfromapantry on Instagram or Twitter so that I can pop over and have a look.
 It is really, really awesome for me when you make any one of my recipes.
+You can also share it on my Facebook page.

 This post is sponsored by some really lovely folk.
 Thank you for supporting them, as they make it possible for me to continue dreaming up recipes, travel plans and much more for you.
 Opinions as always, are my own.